December 26, 2025

 1. High Liquidity

-Short-term investments allow easy access to money when needed.
+Short-term investments allow investors to access their money quickly when needed.

 2. Lower Risk